rajatt95/TestAutomationFramework_YT_Rajat_Web_Playwright_JS/README.md

 ```

 - `pages`: Contains the Page Object Model (POM) classes representing web pages and their elements.
-- `playwright-report`: Contains the HTML report for tests.
+- `playwright-report`: Contains the HTML report for tests (Logs, Screenshots, Traces and Videos are attached).
-- `test-data`: Contains external fixtures (e.g., login credentials data) that can be used to mock data during tests.
+- `test-data`: Contains external files (example: login credentials data) that can be used to mock data during tests.
 - `tests-saucedemo`: Contains the actual test files.
 You can organize your tests into subdirectories as needed.
-- `utils`: Contains the Utility that provides methods for asserting different conditions on web elements.
+- `utils`: Contains the Utilities that provides methods for asserting different conditions on web elements, waits.

 ## ⚙️ Configuration